withmukeshjoshi/gluu/README.md

-# Gluu - A lightweight HTML Framework
+# Gluu - Lightweight HTML Framework

 **What is Gluu?**
 Gluu is a lightweight html compiler which help in maintaining large html/css/js projects by using partials.